 Local historians believe that the cave was rediscovered in the summer of 1869 and that the first formal pilgrimage to the holy cave was conducted 3 years later in 1872.
-Malik was also accompanying him in this pilgrimage.
+Malik was also accompanying him on this pilgrimage.

-Swami Vivekananda had visited the Amarnath cave on 8 August in 1898 and later he mentioned that I thought the ice linga was Shiva himself.
+Swami Vivekananda visited the Amarnath cave on 8 August 1898 and later he mentioned that I thought the ice linga was Shiva himself.
 I have never seen anything so beautiful, so inspiring, nor have I enjoyed any religious place so much.

 The importance of this cave is not because the snow Shivling is formed here.
-The importance of this cave is also because in this cave Lord Shiva had recited the mantra of immortality to his wife Goddess Parvati and she did penance here for many years, so it is a major and holy place of Shiva.
+The significance of this cave is also because in this cave Lord Shiva had recited the mantra of immortality to his wife Goddess Parvati and she did penance here for many years, so it is a major and holy place of Shiva.

 There are 5 main places of Shiva-